 The American Jockey Club was formed in 1894 and although a ban on bookmaking and gambling in the early 20th century halted the popularity of the sport, US racing started recapturing the hearts of the public and media around the time of World War II when the likes of War Admiral (1937) and Count Fleet (1943) won the Triple Crown.

-Racing has flourished since and wagering in the US has increased by the year.
-There are 112 American racecourses and most of the famous ones are registered historical landmarks.
+Racing has flourished since in the US so that there are 112 American racecourses and most of the famous ones are registered historical landmarks.

 Top American Horse Races

 The most watched race across the world, the Kentucky Derby – also known as ‘The Run for the Roses’ as the first horse home gets awarded a blanket of 554 roses as they enter the winner’s enclosure – is the first leg of the Triple Crown.
 The best three-year-old across the US is discovered here.
 Before placing a bet on Kentucky Derby horse race, read our Kentucky Derby betting tips.

 The second leg of the Triple Crown, the Preakness Stakes is run at Pimlico racecourse in Maryland.
 Run over a mile and one and a half furlongs, the Preakness is more of a stamina test than the Kentucky Derby.
 Winners of the Derby often go off a short price and have a good record in the race.
 Before placing a bet on Preakness Stakes horse race, check our Preakness Stakes betting tips.

 Run in June over a mile and a half, the Belmont Stakes is the final leg of the Triple Crown and presents the hardest challenge.
 Multiple Triple Crown hopefuls have bitten the dust here, hence why the 13 winners are held in such high esteem.
 Stamina comes to the fore over this trip.
 Before placing a bet on Belmont Stakes horse race, read our Belmont Stakes betting tips.